-As a final note, we need to further check the robustness of these results, since they are based only on Japanese data.
+As a final note, we will have to further check the robustness of these results, since they depend only on the Japanese data.
+For example, the share of firms active in foreign outsourcing might be higher in other countries such as U.S. than that reported in this paper, since the Japanese economy is famous for its large number of small-sized firms, who are less likely to be involved in outsourcing across borders.
 As far as we know, however, no other firm-level data measuring foreign outsourcing, distinguished explicitly from domestic outsourcing, with comprehensive coverage of industries of the entire country, are currently available.
 In this sense, international comparisons will be left for independent studies in the future.